Freddie Mercury: Relationships

-During the early-to-mid-1980s, he was reportedly involved with Barbara Valentin, an Austrian actress, who is featured in the video for "It's a Hard Life".
-In another article, he said Valentin was "just a friend"; Mercury was dating German restaurateur Winfried "Winnie" Kirchberger during this time.
-Mercury lived at Kirchberger's apartment and thanked him "for board and lodging" in the liner notes of his 1985 album Mr. Bad Guy.
+From 1979 to 1985, while living in Munich, Mercury was friends with Austrian actress Barbara Valentin, who is featured in the video for "It's a Hard Life", and initially lived together with her and her daughter before moving into his own apartment.
+In Munich, Mercury was able to escape the media spotlight, lived out his sexuality, drifted in the local gay scene, and had an intense love relationship with German restaurateur Winfried "Winnie" Kirchberger.
+Mercury also lived temporarily at Kirchberger's apartment and thanked him "for board and lodging" in the liner notes of his 1985 album Mr. Bad Guy.
 He wore a silver wedding band given to him by Kirchberger.
 A close friend described him as Mercury's "great love" in Germany.

-By 1985, he began another long-term relationship with Irish-born hairdresser Jim Hutton (1949–2010), whom he referred to as his husband.
+By 1985, he began another long-term relationship, with Irish-born hairdresser Jim Hutton (1949–2010) whom he referred to as his husband.
 Mercury described their relationship as one built on solace and understanding, and said that he "honestly couldn't ask for better".
 Hutton, who tested HIV-positive in 1990, lived with Mercury for the last seven years of his life, nursed him during his illness, and was present at his bedside when he died.
 Mercury wore a gold wedding band, given to him by Hutton in 1986, until the end of his life.
 He was cremated with it on.
 Hutton later relocated from London to the bungalow he and Mercury had built for themselves in Ireland.

+Alleged daughter

+According to the 2025 biography Love, Freddie by Lesley-Ann Jones, Mercury fathered a daughter in 1976 following an affair with the wife of a friend, and shared parental responsibilities with the child's mother and her husband.
+Mercury's alleged daughter approached Jones with journal entries claimed to be written for her by Mercury, detailing his personal history.
+The claims were first reported in May 2025, ahead of the biography's release.
+His alleged daughter was referred to in the publication simply as "B".
+News outlets reported that very few people knew of her existence, though Mary Austin and the other members of Queen were supposedly aware.

+In July 2025, Brian May's wife Anita Dobson said she and her husband were sceptical of the story, and Austin told The Sunday Times the following month: "I cannot imagine he would have wanted to, or been able to, keep such a joyful event a secret, either from me or other people closest to him [...]
+I've never known of any child, or of any diaries.
+If Freddie had indeed had a child without me knowing anything about it, that would be astonishing to me."